solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Reversing the bootloader

 I had absolutely no luck figuring out what this is with Windows so I went to the Linux and used file to recognize it as a gzip compressed data.
 I had tried to just unzip it and other things but it just did not work with 7zip.
 Finally I was able to get binary out in a working format with tar.
-I guess it was just the tar that beat the me with Windows.
+I guess it was just the tar that beated me with Windows.

 Nevertheless now I had binary that I recognized to be some kind of bootloader.
 As I had absolutely no experience on reverse engineering this kind of things I asked community a bit help about tooling.
 I tried both IDa and radare2 but finally solved the puzzle with radare2.
 My approach in the end (after spending so many hours) was really simple.